 Mix some compost that you bought with the soil from the hole.
 Use about 1/3 compost to 2/3 soil from your hole.
 You can mix it right there on the ground next to the hole or mix it in a bucket.
 Use your spade or the small shovel to mix.
 Finally, you’re ready to put the plant in the hole!

 Put some of your soil mix into the bottom of the hole and pat it gently with your gloved hand to pack it down.
 Now try your plant, still in its pot, in the middle of the hole.
 Does the plant stem in the root ball match the ground?
 If not, add more soil mix and pat it again gently until you’ve got it matching the ground around the hole.
 Now it’s time to remove the plant from the container.

-Check the roots - the white or yellowish looking strings that criss cross through the dirt.
-Are they wound around or circling the root ball?
+The roots are white or yellowish looking strings that crisscross through the dirt.
+Have they wound around or circling the root ball?
 If so, scrape over the circled roots with a sharp small shovel edge.
-Gently pull the roots apart – combing them out with gloved fingers.
+Gently pull the roots apart—combing them out with gloved fingers.
 You’re trying to spread them out so they take up water and nutrients.

 Info on a Plant Tag

 Plant tags have a lot of helpful information.
 Make sure the tag says "Perennial."
 Here are some things you'll find:

 - Water: how much water a plant will need to grow and stay healthy

 - Light: the amount of light it will need—for example, Part Shade or Full Shade or Full Sun

 - Cold Hardiness: how low the temperature can go before the plant dies, or